Lesson Helpful Hints

 - Please note that these lessons are on-snow physically demanding lessons and not day care.
+We recommend a hearty breakfast for skiing or riding.
 Participants will be on the snow in active outdoor activities.

 - If your child is in an ALL-DAY LESSON and is allergic or just a picky eater, please communicate your concerns when making the reservation and when you check in.

 WHAT TO BRING!

 - Appropriate layered clothing to be outdoors for several hours, waterproof outer layers, no need for a hat because HELMETS ARE REQUIRED (Helmets provided in lesson packages in rentals).

 - GLOVES ARE REQUIRED.
 We recommend waterproof gloves or mittens.
 If it is snowing, consider bringing a second pair.